 Board Development Committee

 The Board Development Committee oversees and guides the process of building and maintaining an effective and high-performing Board of Directors.
-This committee plays a crucial role in ensuring that the Board is composed of individuals with the right skills, diversity, and commitment to effectively govern the organization.
-The key functions of the Board Development Committee encompass Board recruitment and selection, orientation and training, ongoing Board education, Board performance, Board succession planning and Board engagement.
+This committee plays a crucial role in ensuring that the Board is composed of individuals with diverse skills and experience and is committed to effectively governing the organization.
+The key functions of the Board Development Committee encompass Board recruitment and selection, orientation, ongoing education, assessing Board performance, Board succession planning and Board engagement to ensure that the Board is well equipped to govern effectively.

-The Board Development Committee is responsible for overseeing the items listed below:
+The Board Development Committee is responsible for the items listed below:

-Review the Board’s composition and identify, recruit and recommend candidates for Board membership.

-Seek Board candidates that represent diversity and skill sets that increase the effectiveness and productivity of the Board.
+Review the Board’s composition, identify and recruit Board candidates that represent diverse skill sets and experience that increase the effectiveness and productivity of the Board.

-Solicit recommendations from the Board.
+Solicit Board Candidate recommendations from the Board.

+Develop and implement a succession plan for Board leadership positions, such as the Board Chair or committee chairs.

 Present a slate of candidates for Directors and Officers to the Board Chair by May 1.
-The Board Chair will submit the slate to the Executive Committee for review and recommendation to the Board. , completed no later than the Executive Committee May meeting,
+The Board Chair will submit the slate to the Executive Committee for review and recommendation to the Board.

-Oversee and provide input for orientation, education, self-assessment and Board member performance evaluation.
+Oversee and provide input for Board orientation, Board education, Board and Board member self-assessments.

-Develop and implement a succession plan for Board leadership positions, such as the Board Chair or committee chairs.

-Monitor Board member engagement and participation, addressing any issues related to attendance, commitment, or performance.
+Develop and monitor the effectiveness of existing Board members, including engagement and participation.
+Bring any significant concerns related to attendance, commitment, or performance to the Board Chair for appropriate follow-up.

-Develop and monitor the effectiveness of existing Board members.

-Review, update as needed and confirm annual compliance documents and completion by each Board member of the required Conflict of Interest Acknowledgment, Confidentiality Agreement and Board Member Agreement.
+Review and update annual Board Member compliance documents.
+Ensure each Board member completes the required Conflict of Interest Acknowledgment, Confidentiality Agreement, and Board Member Agreement.

 Board Development Committee Membership